-As this is not a holding objection or a request for further information, I am not listing requested conditions.
-If you are minded to approve this application, please reconsult me for a list of suggested conditions to ensure that the development is adequately drained and does not increase flood risk elsewhere.
+As this is not a holding objection or a request for further information, requested conditions are not listed.
+If you are minded to approve this application, please reconsult engineers for a list of suggested conditions to ensure that the development is adequately drained and does not increase flood risk elsewhere.

-The imposition of conditions at this stage rather than overcoming my objection could result in a circumstance where the condition cannot be discharged.
+The imposition of conditions at this stage rather than overcoming the objection could result in a circumstance where the condition cannot be discharged.
 In the event of attaching a condition that cannot be discharged, permission may be invalid.

-If the planning officer is minded to allow the applicant additional time to submit further documents to support this application, then the following evidence may overcome our objection.
+If the planning officer is minded to allow the applicant additional time to submit further documents to support this application, then the following evidence may overcome the objection.
 Please do not submit further documents without prior discussion with the planning officer as to whether it will be possible for these to be assessed or influence their determination.